Does Hydrogen Peroxide Kill Norovirus? The Bug Is Highly Contagious

-If you've managed to escape the wave of winter "stomach flu" that is currently going around, consider yourself lucky.
+If you've managed to escape the winter "stomach flu," consider yourself lucky.
 Norovirus — a highly-contagious group of viruses that cause acute gastroenteritis — is back in season, and be forewarned, it will make you absolutely miserable.
 Making things even more difficult, though, is the fact that the virus is hard to kill.
 Does hydrogen peroxide kill norovirus?
 You may want to stock up.

 Having contact with someone who has the virus, touching a contaminated surface, or consuming food or drinks contaminated by the virus means you are at risk for getting it yourself, and for passing it on to someone else.
 And since norovirus particles can live in your stool before you even have any symptoms (not to mention that they can stick around for weeks once you're better), you may not even realize you're spreading it.

 Hand washing may not be enough on its own to prevent norovirus from claiming you as its victim, but that doesn't mean it isn't still important.
-According to Reader's Digest, a 2011 CDC study found that staff in long-term care facilities were six times less likely to have a norovirus outbreak if they washed regularly with soap and water compared to those who used hand sanitizer (unlike cold viruses, hand sanitizer provides no protection against norovirus).
+A 2011 CDC study found that staff in long-term care facilities were six times less likely to have a norovirus outbreak if they washed their hands regularly with soap and water compared to those who used hand sanitizer (unlike cold viruses, hand sanitizer provides no protection against norovirus).